munificent/game-programming-patterns/book/command.markdown

 ## Undo and Redo

-The last example is the most well-known use of this pattern.
+The final example is the most well-known use of this pattern.
 If a command object can *do* things, it's a small step for it to be able to *undo* them.
 Undo is used in some strategy games where you can roll back moves that you didn't like.
 It's *de rigueur* in tools that people use to *create* games.
 The <span